arthur-feral/emogeez/packages/emogeez-parser/README.md

 The url when all emojis themes are hosted.
 **Default** the emogeez-generator repository. (the size of each emojis are 48px)

+store
+-
+It stores the emojis data.
+You can use it to load more themes

+#### fetchTheme
+It fetch theme from cdn or the url you provide **arguments**
+- `theme` {string} the theme name check the emogeez-generator for full list
+- `data` {object} the json containing emojis data for the theme

+#### setTheme
+You set your theme manually
+same args as fetchTheme

 replacer
 -
 The tools provided by `replacer` should be used to replace emojis with what you want.